jedichien/ssd_keras/README.md

 ## Pretrained Model Weights
 download link is [here](https://drive.google.com/open?id=1wNTwvdSCmVbt_vE-w2Q0xieTs6yUsmrR)

+## Chief Concept
+SSD as its name aims to detect bounding-box in single-shot, nontheless how we get these bounding-box and its category, here is solution.
+1. Bounding-Box Detection: We use CNN as our model for training, but question is how we train it?
+    * Q1: How do we train it with CNN model?
+    * A1: Everytime we want to train a model we need to supply ground-truth data, which in these model we apply PriorBox to encoding ground-truth bbox to feature map data, and then its get several datas pertaining to feature scaling ratio(aspect ratio) and image scaling ratio(resolution ratio).
+Furthermore, we can use aforementioned data as training data to train our model.(see notebook: [T3_AssignBBoxes.ipynb](T3_AssignBBoxes.ipynb), [T4_PriorBox.ipynb](T4_PriorBox.ipynb), and [T7_LossFunction](T7_LossFunction.ipynb)) if you want to know how the formation of priorbox which is used in [T3_AssignBBoxes.ipynb](T3_AssignBBoxes.ipynb), you can check [T6_CreatePriorBoxes](T6_CreatePriorBoxes.ipynb).
+2. Classification:
+    * Q1:
+    * A1:
+3. How to comebine above into one.

 ## Description
 1. In [T1_GenerateData.ipynb](T1_GenerateData.ipynb) shows you each of steps image process effect and flow of generating dataset.
 2. In [T2_Modulized_GenerateData.ipynb](T2_Modulized_GenerateData.ipynb) shows you I modulized generate_data then placed in [utils/generate_data.py](utils/generate_data.py) and [demo part](utils/demo.py).